majones12/17LandsMetaTracker/README.md

 # 17LandsMetaTracker
 Using 17 lands color_ratings data plot percentage of games played by colour by date.

-As of Jul 9th - this is a work in progress.
+As of Sep 19th - this is a work in progress.

 INSTALLATION:
 See requirements.txt for required packages.
 I would recommend setting up a virtual environment, clone the repo, and then run:
 >pip install -r requirements.txt

+NOTE: Selenium requires the appropriate Chrome Driver for the version of Chrome installed on your machine.
+Get the latest chrome driver (or the one matching your version of chrome) from https://googlechromelabs.github.io/chrome-for-testing/

 EXECUTION:
 This is a python command line application currently - run it in a shell per:
 >python meta_game_analysis.py

-It will prompt you for which set, format, and user tier you would like to analyze.
+It will open a chrome browser window, then prompt you for which set, format, and user tier you would like to analyze.

 DESCRIPTION:
 Using data from https://www.17lands.com/color_ratings,